 Take Your Pick

-January is the quietest month of the year, meaning you have the most choice of our cottages and dates, with many offering short breaks!
+January is the quietest month of the year, meaning you have the most choice of our cottages and dates, with many offering short breaks and some special offers.
 It’s more likely than ever that you will find your ideal base for a wintery escape to the Pembrokeshire coast.